top of page

 A writer must sell their concept quickly and effectively, even before the producer reads the script.

-Successful writers who land jobs, specifically on job sites, understand that just sending an email with their IMDb link doesn’t cut it.
-They must perfect their bio, their résumé, and their writing samples.
-They must understand how to properly format a screenwriting résumé that lists out credits, awards, schooling, skills, previous industry employment, among a plethora of other things.
-A screenwriter must stand out from the pack.
+Prosperous writers securing roles, especially through job sites, recognize that merely sending an email with their IMDb link isn't sufficient.
+They invest in refining their bio, résumé, and writing samples.
+It's essential for them to master the art of crafting a screenwriting résumé that details credits, accolades, education, skills, past industry roles, and much more.
+A screenwriter needs to distinguish themselves from the crowd..
 Learn how to write a screenwriting résumé.

 "It ain’t whatcha write, it’s the way atcha write it." - Jack Kerouac